 What are the possible complications of an anal fistula?

-Complications of an anal fistula include a fistula that returns after treatment.
+Complications of an anal fistula include that it may return after treatment.
 Another complication is an inability to control bowel movements (fecal incontinence).
 This is most likely if some of the muscle around the anal opening, called the anal sphincter, is removed.

 How do I manage an anal fistula?

 When recovering from anal fistula treatment, make sure to take pain medicine as directed by your surgeon.
-Finish all your antibiotics.
+Finish all your antibiotics, even if you're feeling better.
 Don’t take any over-the-counter medicines without first talking with your provider.

 Other important instructions may include:

 - Soaking in a warm bath 3 or 4 times a day

 - Wearing a pad over your anal area until healing is complete